-Most “breaded” fish fillets are made with store-bought panko bread crumbs which often contain a lot of processed ingredients.
-So in an effort to make this fish dish super flavorful but still clean, I came up with this delicious alternative “breading”.
+Forget store-bought panko bread crumbs, they often contain a lot of processed ingredients.
+In an effort to make this fish dish super flavorful but still clean, I came up with this delicious alternative “breading”.

 Frequently Asked Questions